 RDH – Association les Rangs d’Honneur

 The Network for Popularization of Science and Technology in Latin America and the Caribbean (RedPOP) is the most important community about the practice and reflection on scientific dissemination in Latin America and the Caribbean, working through regional cooperation mechanisms that facilitate the exchange, training and use of resources among its members.
-Are part of RedPOP science museums, interactive science center, Natural science museums, environmental parks, zoos, botanical gardens, aquariums, scientific journalism programs, scientific dissemination and non-formal education in universities, NGOs, and others.
-In 2016 the Imagine Project became a member of RedPOP.
+Science museums, interactive science center, Natural science museums, environmental parks, zoos, botanical gardens, aquariums, scientific journalism programs, scientific dissemination and non-formal education in universities, NGOs, and others are part of RedPOP.
+In 2016, the Imagine Project became a member of RedPOP.

 City Administration of Calca